pjrashidi/pjrashidi-blog/content/blog/ready-to-fail/index.md

   "Nothing is hard, it just takes getting used to"
-  "I HAVE to fail before I get good at this, so it's not a bad thing" "I, like anyone else, am cabable of trying and failing" "If I keep putting in my time, I will get good at this thing"
+  "I HAVE to fail before I get good at this, so it's not a bad thing" "I, like anyone else, am cabable of trying and failing" "All I have to worry about is to keep trying despite failure, the rest will sort itself out"

 A note on timeframes:
 You may be thinking to yourself "Ok that's great but I dont want to be stuck in try/fail pergatory forever, I want to be good!
 When do I quit?"